Prioritizing Network Vulnerabilities: A Survey and Comparison of Today’s Options

 The table below compares the risk factors considered by each technique when constructing their respective risk scores, and how those different analyses would result in significantly different risk scores for this vulnerability on this specific enterprise’s network.

-As long as network and software complexity continues to climb, and the corresponding number of vulnerabilities mounts, enterprises will search for ways to filter the highest risk vulnerabilities from the thousands that confront them.
+As long as network and software complexity continues to climb, and the corresponding number of vulnerabilities and vulnerability types mounts, enterprises will search for ways to filter the highest risk vulnerabilities from the thousands that confront them.
 Today’s machine learning and other technologies afford modern IT and security teams tools that were unavailable only a short time ago, tools that can considerably reduce the number of vulnerabilities that require immediate attention from the limited resources at their disposal.